benpercifield/benpercifield.github.io/_pages/ideas.md

 * Instagram Stories
 * Played at late hours of the night - the Eggo Ego death is a window into the surreal - leaving questions: Why Eggo?
 What is Ego?
 Will Eggo prevent ego death?
 Or will it consume me; will I leggo my ego?

-## Global CSR Animated Title Card
-<iframe width="560" height="315" src="https://www.youtube.com/embed/l1PemESnDtM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-* Title Card
-* This was an animated title card that I concepted and animated for the Global CSR Foundation - to be played at the end of videos.

 ## Brand Affirmation AR Instagram Mask
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TkFDli6fIz0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 * Instagram AR Filter